Volunteers get full training on the telephone helpline and then work on a rota basis answering calls Wednesday to Sunday, 8pm to midnight*

 Information on training to be a volunteer

-Our Information Pack for MindLine Volunteer Training gives a full outline of what you can expect from the training.
+Our MindLine Training Information Pack Nov 2020 gives a full outline of what you can expect from the training.
+Please ensure to read the section Changes due to Covid-19, as it outlines a number of changes to the service since lockdown.

 How to volunteer